Rodtang Jitmuangnon: Continued title reign

 Rodtang made his fourth defense title against the reigning ONE Strawweight Muay Thai champion Joseph Lasiri at ONE on Prime Video 4 on November 19, 2022.
 He defended the title via unanimous decision.

 Rodtang was scheduled to face Daniel Puertas in a kickboxing match on January 14, 2023, at ONE on Prime Video 6.
 However, Puertas faced Superlek Kiatmuu9 for the vacant ONE Flyweight Kickboxing World Championship and Rodtang instead faced Jiduo Yibu.
 At weigh-ins, Rodtang weighed in at 136.5 pounds, 1.5 pounds over the flyweight limit.
 The bout proceeded at catchweight with Rodtang fined 20% of his purse, which went to his opponent Yibu.
 He won the fight via unanimous decision.

 Rodtang was scheduled to challenge Superlek Kiatmuu9 for the ONE Flyweight Kickboxing World Championship at ONE Fight Night 8 on March 25, 2023.
 However, Rodtang withdraw from the bout due to injury and was replaced by Danial Williams.

 Rodtang defended his title against Edgar Tabares on May 5, 2023, at ONE Fight Night 10.
 He defeated Tabares in the second round by KO via elbow.
 The win earned him a $100,000 Performance of the Night bonus.

 Rodtang lost by decision to Superlek Kiatmuu9 at ONE Friday Fights 34 on September 22, 2023, but Superlek missed weight so Rodtang's title was not in contention.

 Rodtang was scheduled to face Takeru Segawa in a kickboxing superfight on January 28, 2024, at ONE 165.
 However, Rodtang withdrew from the bout due to injury and was replaced by Superlek Kiatmuu9 for the ONE Flyweight Kickboxing World Championship bout.

 Rodtang faced Denis Purić in a Kickboxing bout on June 8, 2024, at ONE 167.
 At the weigh ins, Rodtang weighed in at 141.25 pounds, 6.25 pounds over the flyweight limit.
 The bout proceeded at catchweight and he was fined 25 percent of his purse which went to Purić.
 He won the fight via unanimous decision.

 Weight miss & title loss

 In the sixth title defense, Rodtang faced Jacob Smith in a rematch on November 9, 2024, at ONE 169.
 At the weigh-ins, Rodtang weighed in at 135.5 pounds, 0.5 pounds over the limit.
 As a result, Rodtang was stripped of the title and only Smith was eligible to win it.
 He won the fight via unanimous decision and the title remains vacant.

+Takeru fight

 The match between Rodtang and Takeru Segawa in a kickboxing superfight was rescheduled on March 23, 2025, at ONE 172.
 He won the fight via knockout in round one and this win earned the $50,000 Performance of the Night bonuses.